thismat/nord-windows-terminal/README.md

 # Getting Started

-This is a port of [Nord](https://www.nordtheme.com/) to Windows Terminal.
+This is an _unofficial_ port of [Nord](https://www.nordtheme.com/) to Windows Terminal.
 Visit [Nord Theme](https://www.nordtheme.com/) for more information about the theme.

 > An arctic, north-bluish color palette.